hriqueXimenes/tcp_server/README.md

 ## Description

-This project is part of the "take-home" phase for SumoLogic.
-In my attempt to join the software engineering team, I was tasked with creating a TCP server in Golang.
-I aimed to create a simple, testable, and easily readable project for the evaluators.
+The goal of this project is the creation of a TCP server in Golang.

+The server should receive calls and execute commands based on the information received from the client.

+Golang was used in the creation of this project, taking advantage of the language's features for creating goroutines/channels/contexts to better manage and control the different opened threads.

 I hope you like the solutions I applied, and I would be very happy to receive any feedback :)